platformsh/platformsh-docs/src/configuration/app/multi-app.md

   .platform.app.yaml
 ```

-Each `.platform.app.yaml` file will define a single application container, built code in that directory.
+Each `.platform.app.yaml` file will define a single application container, and build code in that directory.
 The `.platform` directory is outside of all of them and still defines additional services you require, as well as routes.

 Note that disk paths in the `.platform.app.yaml` file are relative to the directory where that file lives by default.